Idorobots/spartan/README.md

 See [here](test/foof) for some usage examples.

-The compiler is far from being useful, it doesn't even have a parser or a code generator yet, and it definitely doesn't optimize anything.
+The compiler is far from being useful, it doesn't even have a code generator yet, and it definitely doesn't optimize anything.
 It loosely follows the nanopass framework, with currently implemented passes being:

 - syntax desugaring,
 - built-in macro expansion,